AleksaVucak/Spray-and-Play/README.md

 - Standard Python Libraries (os, math, random)

 ## Installation
-1) Ensure all image folders provided are on your desktop
+1) Ensure the image folder 'paint' is on your desktop
 2) Clone the repository or download the file titled AV.paint
-3) Run the scipt:
+3) When Python file is on your desktop as well, run the scipt:
 > pip install pygame
 4) Ensure your system has tkinter installed (This is usually included in the Python installation process).